mathieuboudreau/qmt-optimization/README.md

 ## Installation

-Installing qMTLab Tabs is easy and hassle-free!
+Installing qMTLab Tab<1>s is easy and hassle-free!
 All you need is a supported version of MATLAB installed, no additional software is required.

-The latest stable version of qMTLab Tabs can be downloaded freely [here](https://github.com/mathieuboudreau/qMTLab_Tabs/tarball/master).
+The latest stable version of qMTLab Tab<sub>1</sub>s can be downloaded freely [here](https://github.com/mathieuboudreau/qMTLab_Tabs/tarball/master).

 * Alternatively, you can clone the git repository from GitHub using this link: `https://github.com/mathieuboudreau/qMTLab_Tabs.git`